 Are Good News Clubs disproportionately focused on sin?

-My answer would be that I think they are, but the problem is perhaps 30% as bad as Intrinsic Dignity tries to convince us it is.
+My answer would be that even I think they are, but the problem is perhaps only 30% as bad as Intrinsic Dignity tries to convince us it is.
 ID claims:

 The Club’s dominant theme is sin.
 Its 5-year curriculum includes over 5000 references to sin, compared to less than 2000 references to “love.”
 Spread over 120 one-hour lessons, a child can expect to hear a reference to “sin” approximately every 90 seconds.

 No, the dominant theme is not sin.
 “The dominant theme is: God wants to save you from sin if you choose to become his child.”
 The dominant theme is salvation.
 Salvation, the love of Jesus, being a child of God, being part of God’s kingdom, heaven, and the privileges of being a believer, are discussed in many ways, not all of them with the word “love.”